Get the most recent information on South Australia's response to the Coronavirus pandemic.

-- but providing labour hire services is not a core function of the business - eg the core function of a doctor's surgery is to provide health care services to the community, but from time to time a surgery may provide doctors or nursing staff to work in another surgery or hospital
+- but providing labour hire services is not a core function of the business - eg the core function of a doctor's surgery is to provide health care services, but from time to time a surgery may provide doctors or nursing staff to work in another surgery or hospital

 - to another business within the same group of companies - eg parent company supplying workers to a subsidiary company

 - to work in another business where both businesses are part of the same franchise

-- to work in another business that are not part of a franchise but are collectively operating using the same banner, branding or trading name.
+- to work in other businesses that are not part of a franchise but are collectively operating using the same banner, branding or trading name.

 A labour hire licence is not required if you: